-Trimming a dog’s nails isn’t usually a pleasant experience for the dog or the owner.
-The problem is that most dog owners don’t know how to clip their dog’s nails.
+Trimming my dog’s nails isn’t exactly my most favorite part of being a dog owner.
+The problem is that most dog owners don’t know how to clip a dog’s nails.
+So once I learned this and trained my dogs to get used to being groomed, everything is a breeze.
 A lot of dog owners get tense when they get the clippers out, and the dog picks up on the tension.
-Consequently, the experience can be unpleasant for the dog and the owner.
-Here’s what you need to know about trimming dog nails.
+Consequently, the experience can be unpleasant for the dog and the owner—which is why my number one advise with practically anything about dogs is to keep calm.

-Overgrown dog nails are comfortable for our furry friends and can cause health problems.
+Did you know that overgrown dog nails are uncomfortable for our furry friends and can even cause health problems?
 When your dog’s nails are long enough to be tapping on the floor, they can put pressure on the dog’s legs and feet, making it uncomfortable to walk.
 If the nails aren’t trimmed, they can eventually cause a dog’s feet to be deformed or cause injury to the tendons.

 Pet parents need to be careful when trimming their dog’s nails.
 You can’t simply clip off the nail at any point.
 Dog’s nails have blood vessels and nerves at the center of the nail, which is referred to as the quick.
 When the dog’s nails are growing, the quick grows too.
 When the nails are overgrown, the quick grows longer.
 The way to clip the nails is to cut the tip a little at a time.
 Each time the nail is shortened, the quick recedes.
 After initially trimming your dog’s nails, repeat the process about once a week.
 Cut off a tiny bit of the nail each time.
 Here are some helpful hints when trimming your dog’s nails.